 Highlights

-These offerings are fun and educational.
-They often include science experiments, games, and stories that are ideal even for reluctant readers.
+These offerings are fun, educational and capture a child’s interests.
+We love the hidden pictures.
+They also often include science experiments, games, and stories that are ideal even for reluctant readers.
 There is even a bilingual (Spanish) offering!
 Highlights offers magazine subscriptions for youngsters as little as six months up to three years depending on your situation.
+This magazine is geared for kids ages 6-12 and is about $39.96 for 12 issues.

+- Hello – geared towards kids ages 0-2.
 This kids magazine is perfect for infants and young toddlers: the pages wipe clean and cannot be torn.
-Each issue has a theme that kids will love and includes illustrations as well as color photographs.
+Each issue has a theme that kids will love and includes illustrations as well as color photographs

 National Geographic